-Grants, tuition waivers, work study, subsidized loans and some scholarships are considered need-based financial aid.
+Grants, tuition waivers, work study, subsidized loans, and some scholarships are considered need-based financial aid.
 Unsubsidized loans, private loans and third-party funding are not considered need based.

 Please see the sections below that detail each type of aid for additional details.
-All resources offered cannot exceed the financial budget.
+Regardless of the type of aid, your total amount of funding for the year cannot exceed the annual cost of attendance.